yujianll/yujianll.github.io/_pages/about.md

 Previously, I interned at MIT-IBM Watson AI Lab with Dr. Yang Zhang, and Adobe Research working primarily with Dr. Tong Yu.

+<span style="color:red">I am actively seeking a summer 2025 internship and am open to discussing any suitable opportunities.</span>

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->